Sifting the Noise: A Comparative Study of LLM Agents in Vulnerability False Positive Filtering: Discussion

-\textbf{Threats to External Validity.} To enhance the generalizability of our findings, we incorporate a diverse range of evaluation targets and frameworks, though certain constraints remain.
-First, while our study focuses on Java, i.e., a primary language in enterprise environments, the selection of the OWASP Benchmark and the real-world Vul4J dataset ensures that our results cover a broad spectrum of common vulnerability patterns.
-While memory-unsafe languages (e.g., C/C++) involve distinct vulnerability classes such as pointer arithmetic issues, our current findings provide a verified baseline for memory-safe, high-level languages.
-Second, although our real-world evaluation primarily utilizes CodeQL alerts, we mitigate tool-specific bias by first analyzing the correlation of FPs across multiple industrial scanners (including Semgrep and SonarQube), ensuring that our agent systems target shared semantic blind spots rather than isolated analyzer errors.
-Finally, we evaluate three distinct state-of-the-art models and agent frameworks to reduce selection bias.
+\textbf{Threats to External Validity.} \looseness=-1 To enhance the generalizability of our findings, \mrm{our evaluation combines a controlled Java benchmark, real-world Java projects, and a focused post-cutoff C/C++ validation set.
+However, the full cross-model and cross-agent comparison is conducted on OWASP and Vul4J, while OSS-Fuzz is used specifically to test contamination-free generalization and isolate agentic capabilities for the strongest configuration.
+Therefore, the OSS-Fuzz results should not be interpreted as a complete ranking of all agents or backbone models on C/C++.} Second, although our real-world evaluation primarily utilizes CodeQL alerts, we mitigate tool-specific bias by first analyzing the correlation of FPs across multiple industrial scanners (Semgrep and SonarQube), ensuring that our agent systems target shared semantic blind spots rather than isolated analyzer errors.
+Finally, we evaluate three state-of-the-art models and agent frameworks to reduce selection bias.